 Are you baffled by Japanese candlestick patterns?
 A great place to boost your candlestick IQ is with the most basic pattern of all: the Doji pattern.

 The Doji candlestick pattern is a single-candle pattern used to trade market reversals, breakouts, or consolidation.
-Read on to learn how to identify, classify, and trade Doji patterns in the live forex market.
+Read on to learn how to identify, classify, and trade Doji patterns in the live market.

 What is the Doji Candlestick Pattern?

 Regardless of type, each Doji conveys four essential data points to the trader: the periodic high, low, open, and close.
 Also, this single-candle pattern may occur in any timeframe and in any market.
-Thus, they are used as the basis for many forex trading strategies.
+Thus, they are used as the basis for many trading strategies.

 One of the best things about Dojis is that they are easy to identify in real-time.
 All one needs to do is look for a candle with the same open and close.
 Check out the image below for a picture of a traditional Doji pattern.